anjos/popster/README.rst

 To build a readily deployable docker image, do::

   $ docker build --rm -t anjos/popster:latest .
+  $ #to run a quick local test do:
+  $ docker run anjos/popster:latest --help
   $ #upload it like this:
   $ docker push anjos/popster:latest